 To learn more about the copy and paste functionality in VWO Editor, click here.

-Allows you to move multiple elements from one position to another.
+It allows you to move multiple elements from one position to another.
 You can use this operation to rearrange and place elements anywhere on a page.

 Use the option to find out the parent element to which the element belongs.
 Click Select Parent, and then select the parent element of the section you want to change.